 Education and Training

-Phlebotomists typically enter the occupation with a postsecondary nondegree award from a phlebotomy program.
-Almost all employers look for phlebotomists who have earned professional certification.
+Phlebotomists typically enter the occupation with a certificate from a postsecondary phlebotomy program, but some qualify with a high school diploma and on-the-job training.
+Employers may prefer to hire candidates who have earned professional certification.

 Education and Training

 Phlebotomists typically enter the occupation with a postsecondary nondegree award from a phlebotomy program.
-Programs are available from community colleges, vocational schools, or technical schools.
-These programs usually take less than 1 year to complete and lead to a certificate.
-Certification programs involve classroom sessions and laboratory work, and they include instruction in anatomy, physiology, and medical terminology.
+These programs are available from community colleges, vocational schools, or technical schools and usually take less than 1 year to complete.
+They involve instruction in anatomy, physiology, and medical terminology and laboratory work and lead to a certificate.

-Some phlebotomists enter the occupation with a high school diploma and are trained to be a phlebotomist on the job.
-No matter their education level, phlebotomists also receive specific instructions on how to identify, label, and track blood samples.
+Some employers hire candidates with a high school diploma and train them on the job.
+Whether through formal education or employer-provided training, the training that all phlebotomists receive includes instruction on how to identify, label, and track blood samples.

 Licenses, Certifications, and Registrations